 The combination of high transaction fees and the potential for legal ramifications has forced most seed banks to stop using Paypal.

-You Should Avoid Paypal To Purchase Cannabis Seeds
+Why You Should Avoid Paypal When Buying Cannabis Seeds Online.

 Even if you find seed banks that accept Paypal, it’s not a good idea to pay using this method.